-3. Functional and presentational currency
+3. Functional and presentation currency

-The functional and presentational currency of the IFRC is the Swiss Franc, as statutory contributions and operating expenditures are primarily denominated in, and influenced by, the Swiss Franc.
-The IFRC's operations are not concentrated in any one economic environment, but appeals are always launched in Swiss Francs, and expenditure is budgeted and managed in Swiss Francs.
+The functional and presentation currency of the IFRC is the Swiss Franc, as statutory contributions and operating expenditures are primarily denominated in, and influenced by, the Swiss Franc.
+The IFRC's operations are not concentrated in any one economic environment, but appeals are always launched in Swiss Francs, and expenditures are budgeted and managed in Swiss Francs.
 All amounts have been rounded to the nearest thousand, unless otherwise indicated.